 Flights to Australia

 If you wish to return to Australia, please look for commercial options.
 Cathay Pacific and Singapore Airlines group are flying to Australia.

-Thai Airways will fly four flights from Bangkok to Sydney on consecutive Sundays in September.
-These flights will depart at 19:30 in the evening on Sundays until the end of the year.
-The flights will arrive in Sydney at 07:20 the following Monday morning.
+Thai Airways will facilitate flights from Bangkok to Sydney every Sunday until the end of March 2021.
+These flights will depart at 18:50 in the evening on Sundays and will arrive in Sydney at 08:10 the following Monday morning.